 - Contact Us

 Tour Cost: 7 Days from £1795 excluding flights

 - Limosa Tour Leader

-- 6 nights accommodation in France, staying at a converted rural farmhouse hotel near Arles
+- 6 nights accommodation in France, staying at a pleasant hotel on the outskirts of village of Fontvieille near Arles

 - Minibus transport

 - Limosa checklist of birds for the tour